 When Guilt is Insincere

 Recently, I wanted some ice cream.
 Got out the bowl, the scoop and was all ready to have a single serving of ice cream.
-It looked so tempting, and there was only a single serving, so I ate it from the carton; after all why waste a clean bowl when I live alone, and no one has to eat after me.
+It looked so tempting, and there was only a single serving, so I ate it from the carton.
+I rationalized that I didn’t have to waste a clean bowl when I live alone, and no one has to eat after me.
 However, there was a little more than the single serving, so back to the freezer.

 Then my grand-kids come over, wanted ice cream and I realized that I have to tell them I have eaten out of the carton.
 I told them I felt guilty for eating out of the carton and vowed never to do that again, so they could eat some, too.